About My Best Chocolate Chip Cookie Cake Recipe

 For the Chocolate Chip Cookie Cake

 - Prep the oven and pan.
-While the butter melts, position a rack in the center of the oven and preheat the oven to 350°F. Generously butter the bottom and sides of a 10-inch cast-iron skillet.
+Position a rack in the center of the oven and preheat the oven to 350°F. Generously butter the bottom and sides of a 10-inch cast-iron skillet.

-- Transfer the cookie dough into the prepared skillet by scraping a small portion of the dough into the pan and using a wooden spoon, stiff rubber spatula, or your hands to press the dough down into the skillet.
+- Assemble the cookie dough in the pan.
+Transfer the cookie dough into the prepared skillet by scraping a small portion of the dough into the pan and using a wooden spoon, stiff rubber spatula, or your hands to press the dough down into the skillet.
 Press the dough evenly over the bottom of the pan.

 - Bake the cookie cake.
 Bake the chocolate chip cookie cake for 20 to 22 minutes, or until the edges are set but the center is still gooey.
 Cool on a wire rack completely before frosting.
 The cookie cake can be stored by slicing it into wedges after frosting.
 Store the wedges in an airtight container at room temperature for up to 3 days.